 - Use – Zoning will list what type of building uses are permitted within an area.
 A parcel may be zoned commercial, industrial, residential, residential multi-family or allow for a combination/ variety of uses.
 It will also describe what type of accessory uses may accompany the main use of the parcel.

 - Size – Local zoning usually spells out minimum and maximum sizes for new construction in an area.
 It may be a percentage of the lot size or a square foot limit.
 Height limits, as well as building footprint sizes are listed.
+While some areas list minimum sizes for primary residences, many areas do not.

 - Quantity – The number of units that may be placed on any particular parcel is also typically listed in zoning code.
 This is particularly important for anyone thinking of creating of community of multiple little houses or adding a second unit on a residential lot.